|

 artwork.
 Only when you want a large number of the same

-design produced, printing becomes the more economical
+design produced, printing may become the more economical

-the most attractive option for your flags and banners.
+certainly the most attractive option for your flags and banners.

 How much would it cost to have a custom flag made?